ewilded/shelling/README.md

 # SHELLING - a comprehensive OS command injection payload generator (available in the Burp App Store as Command Injection Attacker).

 ![Logo](logo.png?raw=true)
-## What is SHELLING?
+# What is SHELLING?
 This project revolves around detecting OS command and argument injection flaws (not limited to web applications).
-Its main is to generate a set of payloads capable of penetrating all improperly written sanitizers of user supplied input passed to OS shell overlay functions like `system()`, `shell_exec()` and the like.
+Its main objective is to generate a set of payloads capable of penetrating all improperly written sanitizers of user supplied input passed to OS shell overlay functions like `system()`, `shell_exec()` and the like.

-It comes in a form of a Burp Suite plugin with the following functionalities:
+It comes in the form of a Burp Suite plugin with the following main functionalities:
 * Intruder payload provider
 * Scanner extension
-* Export the payloads to clipboard/file
+* Payload export to clipboard/file
 * single byte generator

-The plugin can be used with the free Burp Community version, with its inherent limiations.
+The plugin can be used with the free Burp Community version, with its inherent limitations.

+# Purpose of this document
 This documentation has two purposes:
 * present tool's capabilities and usage
 * provide the methodology and results of the OS command and argument injection research conducted for the needs of this project.

-## Table of contents
+# Table of contents
-* Methodology - identifying possible reasons for false negatives (missed vulnerabilities)
+* Methodology - identifying possible reasons of false negatives (missed vulnerabilities)
 	* The syntax problem
 	* The problem of input-sanitizing mechanisms
 		* Bad characters